Market-based Policies

 Two primary carbon pricing regional agreements focus on limiting GHG emissions from major sectors.
 The first, the Regional Greenhouse Gas Initiative (RGGI), is focused on reducing GHG emissions from the power sector.
 The second, the Transportation Climate Initiative (TCI), is aimed at reducing emissions from the transportation sector.

 At least one state, Massachusetts, is a participant in RGGI and TCI and also implements a state program, parallel to RGGI, limiting GHG emissions from certain power plants that rely on fossil fuels.
-California is the only state currently implementing an in-state multi-sector cap-and-trade program.
+California and Washington are the only states currently implementing an in-state multi-sector cap-and-trade program.
 Additionally, Washington’s Clean Air Rule, adopted in 2016, established a market-based program limiting emissions from major in-state stationary sources and petroleum and natural gas distributors, has been suspended following a decision from the Washington state Supreme Court striking down portions of the rule.

 In-State Policies